24 Hours in Queenstown

 No trip to Queenstown is complete without a visit to Fergburger.
 Yes, you'll get this advice from every person you talk to about Queenstown, and that's because it's good advice.

 The line you see out front will move quickly enough, and when you get your burger you'll be pleased you didn't walk on by.
 Hot tip for the vegans (hey, friends!): there's a couple of vegetarian burgers on the menu that can easily be made vegan removing the sauces.
+And yes, the veggie burgers from Fergburger are still excellent when you ditch the sauces to make them into vegan Fergburgers.
+Do it, 🌱 friends.
+You'll be pleased you did.

 That's a wrap